 Once in a while, you come across a unique monument by accident.
 It’s unique in that there’s no mention of it in Google search or any reference online.
-Normally, I’d read a few travel blogs or make a few inquiries on travel forums for things to check out and photograph.
-But in this instance, I discovered cool monument by accident.
+Usually, I’d read a few travel blogs or make a few inquiries on travel forums for things to check out and photograph.
+But in this instance, I discovered a cool monument by accident.
 Flipping through pages of an old Coffee table book at my hostel in Tirana, I came across a photo of a distinctly Ottoman-style bridge.

-I am fascinated with Ottoman style bridges, I’ve sought one out in Bulgaria three years ago but it was covered construction scaffolding.
-I visited one of most famous one in Mostar, Bosnia-Herzegovina the same year and after seeing the photo from the coffee table book, I was intrigued.
+I am fascinated with Ottoman style bridges, I sought one out in Bulgaria three years ago, but it was covered with construction scaffolding.
+I visited one of the most famous ones in Mostar, Bosnia-Herzegovina the same year and after seeing the photo from the coffee table book, I was intrigued.

 I looked up the bridge on the web and there was little to nothing I could find about it.
 There’s a map website with a GPS coordinate indicating it’s in a village called Ferraj just on the outskirts of Tirana.
 I asked one of the hostel receptionist how to get there and apparently, there’s a bus that goes to the village.